-As at January 31, 2019, we had \$6.5 million of cash, \$7.3 million of trade and other payables, and were committed to pay \$8.3 million for research and development and \$0.7 million of lease obligations over the following twelve months.
-In addition, aggregate expenditures over the next twelve months under cancellable agreements with contract research organizations and central laboratories conducting the BETonMACE and other trials are estimated to total approximately \$15 - 20 million.
-Our average monthly Cash Burn Rate, a non-IFRS measure, as described on page 2 herein, for the nine months ended January 31, 2019 was \$2.8 million.
+As at July 31, 2019, we had \$7.4 million of cash.
+We need to fund research, development and corporate activites within the next year.
+As at July 31, 2019, we were committed to pay \$7.8 million of trade and other payables and \$7.5 million for research and development.
+Furthermore, our \$11.5 million loan with Third Eye is due on September 27, 2019.
+We are required to pay a further \$0.7 million to Third Eye related to interest and other payments on or before the loan's maturity.
+In addition, aggregate expenditures over the next twelve months under agreements with contract research organizations and central laboratories conducting the BETonMACE and other trials are estimated to total up to approximately \$9 - 12 million.
+Our average monthly Cash Burn Rate, a non-IFRS measure, as described on page 2 herein, for the three months ended July 31, 2019 was \$2.8 million.
 Our historical Cash Burn Rate is not indicative of our future Cash Burn Rate.
-Our cash burn rate has decreased slightly in the current quarter, reflecting the BETonMACE trial maturing.
+Our cash burn rate has increased compared to the prior period, reflecting the increased BETonMACE trial costs compared to the prior period.
 Based on our planned business operations for the next year which reflects the BETonMACE trial, we expect our Cash Burn Rate to fluctuate based on the specific activities (most notably clinical and chemistry) occurring in each quarter.

-Our cash as at January 31, 2019 will not be sufficient to fund our contractual commitments or our planned business operations over the next year, or to repay our loan.
+Our cash as at July 31, 2019 is not sufficient to fund our contractual commitments or our planned business operations over the next year and repay our loan or comply with the loan covenants for the entire remaining term of the Third Eye loan.